centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-cisco-ssms-restapi.md

 ## Prerequisites

-A service account is required to query the Cisco SSMS API.
-It must have sufficient read privileges in the account targeted.
+A service account with read-only privileges is required to query the Cisco SSMS API.
 More information is available in the official Cisco SSMS API : https://www.cisco.com/c/dam/en_us/buy/smart-accounts/smart-software-manager-satellite-enhanced-edition-6-2-0-user-guide.pdf

 ## Installing the monitoring connector